Phantas0s/devdash/README.md

 # Authorization and permissions

 Some services need credentials and permissions for DevDash to pull the data into your shiny terminal.
 Following the detailed step by step tutorial to create these permissions:

+## Github

+1. Go to your Github account in your favorite browser
+2. Click on your avatar (top right corner)
+3. Click on "Settings"
+4. Click on "Developer settings"
+5. Click on "Personal access tokens"
+6. You don't need to select any scope for DevDash, except if you want to read data from your private repositories.
+7. Generate a **new token you will add in your DevDash configuration**.

 ## Google Data